Kafū, aged forty-one.

 As I passed by the storytelling hall in Hatchōbori, I saw signs for Tenzan Eishō and others.

-I paid the entrance fee and entered.
+I paid the admission fee and entered.

-This might be deemed a chance encounter.
+This may indeed be called a strange encounter.

 April 8th.